-Interest in food, drinks and supplements with "beauty" benefits is reaching an all-time high.
+Interest in food, beverages and supplements with "beauty" benefits is reaching an all-time high.

 Across the FMCG landscape, food, beverages and functional supplements are receiving tremendous attention.

 Consumers seek health benefits: more energy, more relaxation, and today even more beauty.
-A trend born in Asia, where foods, drinks and supplements that offer "beauty from within" have been popular for some time.
+A trend born in Asia, where foods, drinks and supplements that offer "beauty from the inside" have long been popular.

 Un Innova survey found that a third of Chinese consumers choose edible products that promise to support physical appearance.